MohamedAfham/CrossPoint/README.md

 ## Dependencies

-Refer to `requirements.txt` for the required packages.
+Refer `requirements.txt` for the required packages.

 ## Pretrained Models